-23. Labor benefits
+21. Labor benefits

-The Financial Group has liabilities from labor obligations related to severance payments, which will cover the pension, seniority premiums due upon retirement.
-The Financial Group also has a plan for integral medical services to pensions and their economic dependents, as well as the payment of life insurance, sports clubs for retirees and severance for termination of the employment relationship.
+The Institution has liabilities from labor obligations related to severance payments, which will cover the pension, seniority premiums due upon retirement.
+The Institution also has a plan for integral medical services to pensioners and their economic dependents, as well as the payment of life insurance.
 The amount of such labor liabilities is determined based on calculations performed by independent actuaries using the projected unit credit method and in conformity with the methodology established in NIF D-3.
 The management of plan assets is made through an irrevocable trust.